keaganveness/se-technical-assessment/README.md

 * Horizontal Pod Autoscaling (HPA) based on CPU/RPS
 * NGINX rate limiting or WAF rules
 * GitOps driven deployments using Helm and ArgoCD
-* Kubernetes NetWorkPolicies to restrict pod-to-pod communication
+* Kubernetes NetworkPolicies to restrict pod-to-pod communication
 * Centralised logging + dashboard with Prometheus and Grafana

 ## 13. Conclusion